 The Institute has a tradition of sponsoring, sometimes in collaboration with other entities, musicians, artists, and scholars from around the world to perform, exhibit, and lecture at Yale.
-Recent visitors have included the Tuks Camerata from South Africa; the Westminster Choir, the Collegium Regale, the Clare College Choir, and the early music ensemble I Fagiolini from England; the Ensemble européen William Byrd from France; guest composers James MacMillan from Scotland and Tarik O'Regan from England;
+Recent visitors have included the Tuks Camerata from South Africa; the Westminster Choir, the Collegium Regale, the Clare College Choir, and the early music ensemble I Fagiolini from England; the Ensemble européen William Byrd from France; the Calmus Ensemble Leipzig from Germany; the Orthodox Singers and Heinavanker Ensemble from Estonia; guest composers James MacMillan from Scotland and Tarik O'Regan from England; hymnographer I-to Loh from Taiwan; choral conductors Carl Høgset from Norway, Stefan Parkman from Sweden, Sir David Willcocks, Sir Neville Marriner, Stephen Layton, Nicholas McGegan, and Paul Hillier from England, Krzysztof Penderecki from Poland, and Helmuth Rilling from Germany; artists Nalini Jayasuriya from Sri Lanka, Sawai Chinnawong from Thailand, Wisnu Sasongko from Indonesia, He Qi and Huibing He from China, Adrian Paci from Albania and Italy, and Hanna Cheriyan Verghese from Malaysia, Soichi Watanabe from Japan, and (in 2010) Jae-Im Kim from Korea; organists Michael Gailit from Austria, Gerard Brooks, Thomas Trotter, and Dame Gillian Weir from England, Grethe Krogh from Denmark, Hans-Ola Ericcsson from Sweden, Jon Laukvik from Norway, Harald Vogel from Germany, and (in 2009) Rachel Laurin from Canada; as well as an exhibition of molas by anonymous artists from the San Blas Islands off the coast of Panama, and (as cosponsor in 2009) of works by contemporary women artists from the Islamic world.
+In fall 2009 the annual Kavanagh Lecture will be presented by Gabriele Winkler from Germany.

-hymnographer I-to Loh from Taiwan; choral conductors Carl Høgset from Norway, Stefan Parkman from Sweden, Sir David Willcocks, Sir Neville Marriner, and (in 2008) Stephen Layton from England, Krzysztof Penderecki from Poland, and Helmuth Rilling from Germany; artists Nalini Jayasuriya from Sri Lanka, Sawai Chinnawong from Thailand, Wisnu Sasongko from Indonesia, He Qi and (in 2007) Huibing He from China, Adrian Paci from Albania and Italy, and Hanna Cheriyan Verghese from Malaysia; organists Michael Gailit from Austria, Gerard Brooks and Thomas Trotter from England, Grethe Krogh from Denmark, Hans-Ola Ericcsson from Sweden, and (in fall 2007) Jon Laukvik from Norway and Harald Vogel from Germany; as well as an exhibition of molas by anonymous artists from the San Blas Islands off the coast of Panama.
 In preparation for the Institute's 2006 study trip to Mexico, the Colloquium speaker series featured Mexican scholars, artists, and practitioners: Ricardo Valenzuela, Edward Pepe, Carlos Touché-Porter, and Clara Bargellini.
+Leading up to the 2008 study tour to the Balkans, speakers included Ivica Novakovic, Bogdan Lubardic, Slobodan Curcic, Enes Karic, and Katarina Livljanic.
 We have also brought Canadian and American artists and scholars who specialize in various traditions of world music, art, and liturgy: Craig Russell and Lorenzo Candelaria (lecturers on topics of Mexican musical traditions), Ray Dirks (a painter of works about Africa focusing on Ethiopia), Laura James (a painter of Antiguan heritage with works forging links between African Americans and their countries of origin), and the late Jaroslav Pelikan, who offered a lecture to complement a concert by Simon Carrington and the Schola Cantorum of creeds from around the world.
 In 2005 the ISM collaborated with other departments to present an international interdisciplinary conference, "Sex and Religion in Migration," examining the development of religious and gender identities in the context of globalization, and bringing together scholars, authors, artists, and filmmakers from all over the world.
-In 2006 a collaboration with Amherst College brought scholars and practitioners from around the world to Yale for the conference "Sacred Music in Transition: Ethnomusico-logical Perspectives on Religion, Ritual, and Society."
-In 2008 the Institute will host an international liturgical conference entitled "The Spirit in Worship and Worship in the Spirit."
+In 2006 a collaboration with Amherst College brought scholars and practitioners from around the world to Yale for the conference "Sacred Music in Transition: Ethnomusicological Perspectives on Religion, Ritual, and Society."
+In 2008 the Institute hosted an international liturgical conference entitled "The Spirit in Worship and Worship in the Spirit."